Quick Nevada Divorce Lawyer

 A. Yes.
 And no. It very much depends on how busy the court is at the time your divorce is filed, and how busy the judge to whom your case gets assigned happens to be at that time.
 We do get final decrees back from the court in just a day or two occasionally, but the norm is more like 7 to 10 days and even up to three weeks sometimes.
 Back in the 50's when Nevada divorces became popular, yes, you could often get a decree finalized in a day.
 And even just 10 years ago, you could get it done that fast too.
 What happened is that between the much larger population of Nevada and the larger number of people who move here and establish residency to get a divorce, our courts have just simply gotten overwhelmed with cases.

 Now, that we'd dispelled the myth, find out how to get a Nevada divorce the right way, through an attorney, in the shortest amount of time possible.
-We've been dealing with Family Court in Nevada since about 1985
+Attorney James E. Smith has been dealing with Family Court in Nevada since 1985 and knows all the ins and outs.
+We pride ourselves on efficiently representing you and obtaining the fastest divorce decree as possible for you while following all the court rules so that you never have issues with your divorce later.